kisswiki/kisswiki/src/os/macos/keyboard_map_keys.md

 ## map right control to right option

+`brew install --cask karabiner-elements`

+### Old - does not work, unless I unload and load - looks like it does not recognize usb receive yet.

 With karabiner-EventViewer I read that the key is right control.

 With this side https://hidutil-generator.netlify.app (via https://rakhesh.com/mac/using-hidutil-to-map-macos-keyboard-keys/) I have generated the file: